cpham893/DATA3402_KaggleChallenge/README.md

 # Predicting Horse Health Using Decision Tree
 ***************************************
-- This repository holds and attempt to apply Decision Tree to the "Predict Health Outcomes of Horses" Kaggle challenge.
+- This repository holds an attempt to apply a decision tree model to the "Predict Health Outcomes of Horses" Kaggle challenge.

 ### Overview
 ***************************************
-The task, as defined by the Kaggle challenge is to use predefined medical parameters to predict the health outcomes of horses.
-The approach in this repository formulates the problem as classification task, using the predefined features given in the dataset as input as well as doing some clean up of the dataset.
-Only one machine learning model was analyzed, decision tree.
-Accuracy, precision, recall, and F-1 were calculated based on the training and validation set.
-The accuracy of the decision tree model is 83.06% indicating that the model can correctly predict the outcome around 83% of the time.
+The task, as defined by the Kaggle challenge is to use medical parameters to predict the health outcomes of horses (lived, died, or euthanized), making this a classification problem.
+I will be using the predefined features given in a cleaned and preproccessed version of the given dataset as input.
+Only one machine learning model (decision tree) was analyzed.
+Accuracy as well as precision, recall, and F-1 score were calculated based on the training and validation set in order to gage the effectiveness of the model.
+The accuracy of the decision tree model is 83.06%, indicating that the model can correctly predict the outcome around 83% of the time.

-### Summary of Workdone
+### Summary of Work Done
 ***************************************
 - ***Data Overview***
   - Data Type: Tabular